-If you've been told there is a known mutation present, you'll be told whether you have a mutation in your BRCA1 or BRCA2 gene.
+If you've been told there is a known mutation present (sometimes called a positive test result), you'll be told whether you have a mutation in your BRCA1 or BRCA2 gene.

 The result will have an impact on your risk of developing other cancers, the risk of your family members developing cancer, and it may also have implications for your treatment for ovarian cancer.
 You will receive more counselling to explain the impact of this result.